qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 .. index:: Color_interpolation, Discrete

-Three ways of color interpolation are available:
+Three types of color interpolation are available:

 #.
 Discrete
 #.
 Linear
 #.
 Exact

-The button |mActionSignPlus| :sup:`Add values manually` adds a value to the individual color table.
+In the left block the button |mActionSignPlus| :sup:`Add values manually` adds a value to the individual color table.
 Button |mActionSignMinus| :sup:`Remove selected row` deletes a value from the individual color table and the
 |mActionArrowDown| :sup:`Sort colormap items` button sorts the color table according